unicef/design-system/guidelines.md

 2. Most important information in the row.
 3. Least important information in the row.
 4. Action links.
+5. Alignment
+  1. In general, columns are aligned to the left except last column that should be aligned to the right.
+  2. Numberical columns and dates shall be always aligned to the right (to ease reading).

 `TODO provide an example`